JasonParentEAB/tutorial/README.md

 INSTALLED_APPS = DEFAULT_APPS + LOCAL_APPS
 ```

 Install the Selenium package in the terminal.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ pip install selenium
 ```

-Create a new Python file in the functional_tests folder and call it test_organizations.
+Create a new Python file in the *functional_tests* folder and call it *test_organizations*.
 Set up a simple test case.

 ```python
 # functional_tests/test_organizations.py